bryanaamot/sailtac/README.md

 ## Medium Priority
 - Add Lat/Lon to remaining clubs

+## Low Priority
+- Return brightness to original setting when exiting app
 - Add velocity when sending location

-## Low Priority
 - Search course by name
 - Add status field to club: new, approved, removed
 - Allow users to share "new" clubs as they are waiting to be approved